Guide for Manuscript Contribution

 Abstract of the Manuscript

 1. Craft a Clear and Informative Abstract: Write a clear, descriptive, and concise abstract spanning 250–300 words.
-Succinctly outline your study's objectives, materials, results, conclusions, and applications in an easily understood manner.
+Succinctly outline your study's objectives, methodology, results, conclusions, and applications in an easily understood manner.

 2. Recognize Scientific Dissemination: Understand the abstract's role as a condensed representation of your research, aiding its dissemination through abstracting journals.
 It also serves as a quick reference for readers seeking an overview of your work.